Stent: History

-Though several doctors have been credited with the creation of the stent, the first FDA-approved stent in the U.S. was created by Richard Schatz and coworkers.
-Named the Palmaz-Schatz (Johnson & Johnson), it was developed in 1987.
+Though several doctors have been credited with the creation of the stent, the first FDA-approved stent in the U.S. (1993) was created by radiologist Cesare Gianturco and cardiologist Gary Roubin, who had worked closely with Andreas Gruentzig.
+Known as the Flex-Stent, FDA approval followed a year later for the Palmaz-Schatz.

 To further reduce the incidence of restenosis, the drug-eluting stent was introduced in 2003.
 Research has led to general stent design changes and improvements since that time.
 Bioresorbable scaffolds have also entered the market, though a large-scale clinical trial showed higher acute risks compared to drug-eluding stents.
 As a result, the FDA issued an official warning for their use in 2013, and research on the design and performance optimisation of stents is ongoing.